2024 Solar Incentives Guide for Wildomar, CA - Tax Credits & Rebates

 Can I claim incentives both towards the initial cost of solar panels, and later as reimbursement?

 Yes, you can claim both tax credits and rebates towards the cost of solar panels.
-Depending on which incentives you are receiving, they may apply in a different order.
-Be sure to talk to your solar installer or a local tax professional to ensure that you are claiming the correct incentives and getting the most money you can.
+Depending on which incentives you are eligible for, they may apply in a different order.
+Be sure to speak with your solar installer or a local tax professional to verify that you are claiming incentives correctly and getting the most money possible.

 Can I claim incentives for adding solar panels to a vacation home, rental property or commercial property?

-Many solar incentives are intended to apply to a property located within the United States that you own, and most secondary residences will fall into this category.
-There may be other solar incentives available for commercial properties, depending on the specifics.
-We recommend getting in touch with your local solar installer and/or tax professional to better understand what incentives apply to your specific situation.
+Many solar incentives are intended to apply to a property you own that is located within the United States, and most secondary residences fall into this category.
+There may be other solar incentives available for commercial properties, depending on the details.
+We recommend speaking with your local solar installer and/or tax professional to best understand what incentives may apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.